Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 12.27.59 UTC
+- WIB: Minggu, 9 November 2025 13.37.29 UTC
-- WITA: Minggu, 9 November 2025 13.27.59 UTC
+- WITA: Minggu, 9 November 2025 14.37.29 UTC
-- WIT: Minggu, 9 November 2025 14.27.59 UTC
+- WIT: Minggu, 9 November 2025 15.37.29 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: inspirational
+Kategori: attitude